tarynboon/Graphics/README.md

 # Graphics

-Created target, clock, and pyramid using graphics features of Java.
+Created target, clock, and pyramid using graphics features of Java for Honors Programming Methodology (AP Computer Science) class.